-The ideas behind sustainable development can be traced back to early works of scholars such as Rachel Carson's Silent Spring (1962), Garret Hardin's Tragedy of the Commons (1968), and Paul Ehrlich's Population Bomb (1971).
-Despite different focuses of these classic works related to population and environment, all raised public concerns over environmental problems from human activities and highlighted the importance of systems thinking.
+The ideas behind sustainable development can be traced back to early works of scholars such as Rachel Carson's Silent Spring (1962), Garrett Hardin's Tragedy of the Commons (1968), and Paul Ehrlich's Population Bomb (1971).
+Despite the different focuses of these classic works related to population and environment, all raised public concerns over environmental problems resulting from human activities and highlighted the importance of systems thinking.

 Consider This: Sustainable Development Timeline

 In Module 3, we learned that there is no single definition of sustainability or sustainable development.
 The most famous definition is from the United Nations Brundtland Commission Report Our Common Future (1987):

 "Sustainable development is development which meets the needs of the present without compromising the ability of future generations to meet their own needs."

 So what progress have we made in the decades since the idea of sustainable development was popularized?

 Read the Sustainable Development Timeline authored by IISD (International Institute for Sustainable Development) and think about your answers to the question.

 Note: The timeline was published in 2012.
 A few more milestones have been reached since then.
 One salient milestone is the Paris Agreement on climate change, which was signed in 2015 and entered into force in 2016.
 Among other things, the Paris Agreement requires all signatory parties (regardless of their industrial development status) to commit to a nationally determined goal of reducing emissions of greenhouse gases.
 You will read more about international climate change negotiations in Module 9.